-You should begin your process by consulting the Off Campus Study Website, considering programs that are best in tune with your academic and personal plans.
+You should begin your process by consulting the Center for Global Education Website, considering programs that are best in tune with your academic and personal plans.

 General considerations for participation in a study abroad program:

 The student, in consultation with the advisor, establishes a satisfactory plan for completion of the ES major and general education requirements.
 ENVR 204, 205 and one introductory science course must be completed by the end of the junior year.

 Abroad credits toward the major are approved after completion of the study abroad program.
 Your concentration advisor can often provide a preliminary assessment of the appropriateness of a course prior to your participation in the program, but official approval is given only after review of actual course materials (e.g., syllabus, exams, assignments).